Katharine S. White: Biography

 Throughout her career at The New Yorker, White proved to be deft at handling fiction, nonfiction, poetry, and "casuals" (the name the magazine gave to humor pieces).
 She served as The New Yorkers first fiction editor.
 She edited and helped develop the careers of several significant 20th-century writers, including Vladimir Nabokov, John O'Hara, Mary McCarthy, John Cheever, John Updike, and Ogden Nash.

 In 1929, White divorced her husband and married E. B. White, a New Yorker writer, whom she had recommended that Ross hire.
 They were both back at work at The New Yorker the next day.
 After this marriage, she became known as Katharine S. White.

-She was the mother (from her first marriage) of a son, Roger Angell, and daughter, Nancy Angell Stableford.
+She was the mother (from her first marriage) of a daughter, Nancy Angell Stableford, and a son, Roger Angell.
 Roger Angell spent decades as fiction editor for The New Yorker and was a well-known baseball writer and poet.
 Her other son, Joel White, was a naval architect and boat-builder who owned Brooklin Boatyard in Brooklin, Maine.

 White originally wrote under the name Katharine Sergeant Angell.
 As Katharine White, her only book, Onward and Upward in the Garden, was published after her death.
 It is a compilation of her garden articles and journals.
 Horticulture magazine stated, "Although she never claimed to be more than an amateur, her pieces, especially her famous surveys of garden catalogs, are remarkable for their fierce intelligence and crisp prose."
-Her husband credits this book project with saving his own life after her death, as it gave him her words every day, and something to work on after she had died.
+Her husband credited this book project with saving his own life after her death, as it gave him her words every day, and something to work on after she died.

 Death

 After having survived four previous heart attacks, Katharine White died of congestive heart failure at the age of 84 on July 20, 1977.
+She is buried in Brooklin, Maine, with E.B.
+White.